philipz/commerce/README.md

 Vercel will only be actively maintaining a Shopify version [as outlined in our vision and strategy for Next.js Commerce](https://github.com/vercel/commerce/pull/966).

 Vercel is happy to partner and work with any commerce provider to help them get a similar template up and running and listed below.
-Alternative providers should be able to fork this repository and swap out the `lib/shopify` file with their own implementation while leaving the rest of the template mostly unchanged.
+Alternative providers can now plug their implementation into the `lib/commerce/providers/` directory (see the [Commerce Providers](#commerce-providers) section) while leaving the rest of the template mostly unchanged.

 - Shopify (this repository)
 - [BigCommerce](https://github.com/bigcommerce/nextjs-commerce) ([Demo](https://next-commerce-v2.vercel.app/))